bruce-hill/tomo/docs/packages.md

 find `foo`.
 In order to find it, Tomo will search through the following `.ini` files in order:

-1. `filename.tm.packages.ini`: A per-file package config, so `foo.tm` would
+1. `filename.tm:packages.ini`: A per-file package config, so `foo.tm` would
-   have `foo.tm.packages.ini`.
+   have `foo.tm:packages.ini`.
 This should only rarely be used.
 2. `packages.ini`: A package config that is shared for every file in a directory.
 3. A system-wide `packages.ini` distributed with the Tomo compiler (default